Wemoments

 Users found the emoji + keyword journaling light and enjoyable, appreciated clearer insights through the weekly reports, and felt emotionally safe engaging with anonymous community stories.

-And, what should be iterated?
+And, what should be improved?

 What I did